 Wisdom teeth will be coming in during the late teenage years.
-There might not be enough room in the jaw to accommodate the entire wisdom tooth and they can sometimes grow in at an angle and impact against adjacent teeth.
+There might not be enough room in the jaw to accommodate all the wisdom teeth and they can sometimes grow in at an angle and impact against adjacent teeth.
 Using a panoramic x-ray we can scan your jaws and assess if wisdom teeth removal will be necessary.

-Keeping a brushing and flossing routine will help you to maintain healthy teeth and gum.
-During your regular cleaning visits we will monitor and reinforce good habits.
+Keeping a brushing and flossing routine will help you to maintain healthy teeth and gums.
+During your regular cleaning visits, we will monitor and reinforce good habits.
 These are also opportunities to answer any questions you might have regarding your dental health, and to update us with your general health history.

 While there are definitive treatments to combat cavities, gum disease can only be controlled and maintained.
 Many adults are afflicted with gum disease in some way.
 Home care is one essential way to control gum disease.

 It is estimated that 75% of adults 35 years and older have gum disease.
 Keeping a healthy smile includes having healthy gums.
 With proper brushing and daily flossing, you should see an improvement in your gum health.
 Regular visits will allow us to keep a close eye on your gums and teeth so you can keep your smile looking great for life.

 Fillings do not last forever.
 Old, worn-out fillings need to be replaced.
 Teeth with large fillings need to be reinforced with crowns.
 In fact, some older crowns may also need replacement.

 At this stage, your teeth may have stains and show signs of wear.
 It may be beneficial to look into restorative or cosmetic procedures, such as teeth whitening, to restore your smile back to brilliance.